kreczko/Eye-of-Harmony/README.md

 6. Data publication (copy to web-server, notify)

 These steps are usually performed with different software (in different frameworks, etc) and add to the complexity of the analysis.
+So lets try and take the complexity away.